 Senior Group Kabelitz

-The Kabelitz group investigates the modulation of activation and effector activity of human γδ T cells by epigenetic modifiers (e.g., Vitamin C) and ligands for innate immune receptors (Toll-like receptors, cGAS/STING).
-Our goal is to improve and optimize the effector function of γδ T cells for future clinical application in cancer immunotherapy
+The Kabelitz group investigates the modulation of activation and effector activity of human γδ T cells by vitamins (e.g., vitamin C), selected cytokines, and ligands for the Notch receptor.
+Our goal is to improve and optimize the effector function of γδ T cells for future clinical application in cancer immunotherapy.

 Group leader: